 Long-term volunteer opportunities are available at Children’s Minnesota.
 Dedicating your time, skills and passions will have a positive impact on the care of Children’s Minnesota patients and families.
-View opportunities »
+View current opportunities »

 For common questions about volunteering at Children’s Minnesota, visit our FAQ page.